 The aims of Science in our school are:

 -to promote and maintain curiosity about the world around us;

 Curriculum & School Organisation

 Coverage and progression in Science in each Base and year group is woven, where possible, into our annual Learning Journey overviews.
 Medium term planning is incorporated into termly holistic plans.
 Teachers plan for coverage and progression and scientific work is collated in Cohort/Base Science books, with photographic, pictorial and written evidence.
-Coverage and progression is monitored by the subject leader.
+Coverage and progression in knowledge, skills and understanding are monitored by the subject leader.

 We aim to teach the equivalent of one hour of science per week in each key stage (or the equivalent cumulatively during a half term).
 In addition to this, we seek every opportunity to develop science with cross curricular links.
 In the main entrance, a natural world display follows the seasons across the year and is used to provide the children with objects of interest to observe, discuss and have 'hands-on' interaction with.
 Children is school are encouraged to add to the display.